Advancing Digital Government: Integrating Open Source Software Enablement Indicators in Maturity Indexes: Findings

 \subsubsection{Scope}

-The policies further differ in terms of who they apply to or address.
-The French inbound policy, coming in the form of a government instruction, addresses PSOs on the national level of government, while the outbound policy as defined by the law applies to all PSOs~\citep{secretariat2012Orientations}.
-In Denmark, national policies are defined in guiding architectural documents~\citep{danishgov2022vejledning}, on the one hand, by the Agency for Digital Government addressing all PSOs on the national level of government, while on the other hand, a corresponding policy is provided by the Association of Regions and Municipalities applying to PSOs on the regional and local levels of government~\citep{danishgov-KL2022vejledning}.
-In contrast, policies and guidelines found in Sweden are typically limited to single PSOs~\citep{digg2022policy, forsakringskassan2019riktlinje}.
-In the UK, the inbound policy "playbook" applies directly to central government agencies on a ‘comply or explain’ basis and is to be considered ‘good practice’ by the wider public sector~\citep{ukgov2022inboundoutbound, ukgov2023inboundoutbound}.
+The policies differ further in terms of whom they apply to or address.
+The French inbound policy, issued as a government instruction, addresses PSOs at the national level of government, while the outbound policy, as defined by the law, applies to all PSOs~\cite{secretariat2012Orientations}.
+In Denmark, national policies are defined in guiding architectural documents~\cite{danishgov2022vejledning}, on the one hand, by the Agency for Digital Government addressing all PSOs on the national level of government, while on the other hand, a corresponding policy is provided by the Association of Regions and Municipalities applying to PSOs on the regional and local levels of government~\cite{danishgov-KL2022vejledning}.
+In contrast, policies and guidelines found in Sweden are typically limited to single PSOs~\cite{digg2022policy, forsakringskassan2019riktlinje}.
+In the UK, the inbound policy "playbook" applies directly to central government agencies on a ‘comply or explain’ basis and is to be considered ‘good practice’ by the wider public sector~\cite{ukgov2022inboundoutbound, ukgov2023inboundoutbound}.

 \begin{framed} \textbf{Summary}: Most surveyed countries have established policies addressing software reuse through OSS, encompassing both inbound (acquiring new software) and outbound (sharing acquired solutions).
 While policies differ in scope and level of prescriptiveness, they are, in most cases, owned by central PSOs with responsibility for areas such as digital government, transformation, and procurement.
-The main emphasis in this study is on policies concerned with the public sector’s own use of OSS, yet in a notable subset of countries, such policies had an external focus aimed at increasing the uptake of OSS in the domestic technology sector. \end{framed}
+The main emphasis in this study is on policies concerning the public sector’s own use of OSS, yet in a notable subset of countries, these policies had an external focus aimed at increasing the uptake of OSS in the domestic technology sector. \end{framed}